AhmedEmbaby1998/Design-patterns/README.md

 # design-patterns
-they are the projects i had made while learning design pattern
+they are the projects i had made while learning design patterns